Skip to content

 print(f"Generated SDK wheel at {output_dir}")

-generate_sdk(model_id, client=None, top_level_package=None, client_name=None, default_instance_space=None, output_dir=None, logger=None, pydantic_version='infer', overwrite=False, format_code=True, config=None, return_sdk_files=False)
+generate_sdk(model_id, client=None, top_level_package=None, client_name=None, default_instance_space=None, output_dir=None, logger=None, overwrite=False, format_code=False, config=None, return_sdk_files=False)

 Generates a Python SDK tailored to the given Data Model(s).